New Zealand plants

 Dunedin Botanic Garden

 Many different collections: The Alpine House is a sheltered and secure environment for alpine plants and bulbs.
 The Arboretum is a collection of deciduous and evergreen trees.
-The Geographic plant collections has plants from all around the world, grouped by continent.
+The Geographic plant collection has plants from all around the world, grouped by continent.
 The Winter Garden Glasshouse is an Edwardian style building that contains a range of plants form tropical, desert and sub-tropical regions.
 In the sunken Herb Garden you can savour the scents of herbs or muse by the fountain.
 The Water Garden provides the ideal environment for mainly exotic plants that have adapted to moist, boggy and aquatic situations.
 Also Camellia Collection.
 Clive Lister Garden, Native plant collection, Rhododendron Dell, Rose Garden, Rock Garden and Herbaceous Borders.
 Over 200 birds in the Aviary.
 Free entry.

 New Plymouth Pukekura Park